modelia/tracea/README.md

  * the integration of Tracea into Capra and the impact of the consecutive changes.
  * we show the main conceptual and technical limitations of Capra.

+### 4. Traceability integration -- SysMLv2
+**On going** Integration of Tracea into the [Eclipse pilot implementation of SysMLv2](https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation).

 ## Content organisation